transcending1/Review/admin/subpage/modules/module_doc/Clean Missing Data.md

 ### 2.delete_method
-+ Description

-the strategy used for delete missing data who's type is number
+"the strategy used for delete missing data who's type is number"

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |